Sanmil4444/automated-bi-reporter/README.md

 # Automated BI Reporter

 ## Overview
-This project automates business reporting by converting raw data into insights.
+The Automated BI Reporter is a Python-based project that transforms raw business data into actionable insights automatically.

+It processes data such as sales, leads, and campaign performance, calculates key metrics, and generates:
+- Summary (What is happening)
+- Insights (Why it is happening)
+- Actions (What to do next)

+---

+## Objective
+To automate the Business Intelligence (BI) process and reduce manual effort in analyzing business data.

+---

 ## Features
-- Data Processing using Python (pandas)
+- Data Cleaning and Processing using pandas
-- KPI Calculation
+- KPI Calculation (Revenue, Growth Rate, Conversion Rate)
-- AI-generated Summary, Insights, Actions
+- AI-based Insight Generation
-- Automated Reporting
+- Automated Report Generation (JSON + Text)

-## How to Run
-pip install -r requirements.txt cd src python main.py
+- Modular and Scalable Code Structure

+---

+## Tech Stack
+- Python
+- Pandas
+- (Optional) AI Integration (Claude API)

+---

+## Project Structure